 Month Activity Prior to July Districts must hold a public hearing on the budget to be adopted for the subsequent fiscal year.
 The agenda for that hearing shall be posted at least 72 hours before the public hearing and shall include the location where the budget will be available for public inspection.
 [E.C.
-42127 (a) (1), E.C.
+42127(a)(1), E.C.
 42103, E.C.
-42126] July Districts must file the adopted budget with the county superintendent of schools no later than five days after the adoption of the budget or July 1, whichever comes first.
+42126] July • Districts must file the adopted budget with the county superintendent of schools no later than five days after the adoption of the budget or July 1, whichever comes first.
 [E.C.
-42127] The governing board shall not adopt a budget before the governing board adopts a local control and accountability plan, if an existing local control and accountability plan or annual update to a local control and accountability plan is not effective for the budget year.
-The governing board of a school district shall not adopt a budget that does not included the expenditures necessary to implement the local control and accountability plan that is effective during the subsequent fiscal year.
+42127(a)(2)] The governing board shall not adopt a budget before the governing board adopts a local control and accountability plan (LCAP) if an existing LCAP or annual update to a LCAP is not effective for the budget year.
+The governing board of a school district shall not adopt a budget that does not include the expenditures necessary to implement the LCAP that is effective during the budget year.
 [E.C.
-42127(a)(2), E.C.
+42127(a) (2), E.C.
 42103, E.C.
-42126] Commencing with budgets adopted for the 2015-16 fiscal year, the governing board of a school district that proposes to adopt a budget that includes a combined assigned and unassigned ending fund balance in excess of the minimum recommended reserve for the economic uncertainties (adopted by the state board of education pursuant to subdivision (a) of E.C.
-33128) shall provide all of the following for public review: (i) The minimum recommended reserve for economic uncertainties for each fiscal year identified in the budget. (ii) The combined assigned and unassigned ending fund balances that are in excess of the minimum recommended reserve for economic uncertainties for each fiscal year identified in the budget. (iii) A statement of reasons that shall substantiate the need for an assigned and unassigned ending fund balance that is in excess of the minimum recommended reserve for economic uncertainties for each fiscal year for which the school district identifies such a balance.
+42126] The governing board of a school district that proposes to adopt a budget that includes a combined assigned and unassigned ending fund balance in excess of the minimum recommended reserve for the economic uncertainties (adopted by the state board of education pursuant to subdivision (a) of E.C.
+33128) shall provide all of the following for public review [E.C.
+42127 (a)(2)(B)]: (i) The minimum recommended reserve for economic uncertainties for each fiscal year identified in the budget. (ii) The combined assigned and unassigned ending fund balances that are in excess of the minimum recommended reserve for economic uncertainties for each fiscal year identified in the budget. (iii) A statement of reasons that shall substantiate the need for an assigned and unassigned ending fund balance that is in excess of the minimum recommended reserve for economic uncertainties for each fiscal year for which the school district identifies such a balance.
 If a school district does not submit a budget, the county superintendent will, at district expense, develop a budget for that district by September 15 and transmit the budget to the governing board of the school district.
 [E.C.
-42127] Note: The county superintendent shall withhold apportionments of state or county money for any school district that neglects or refuses to make a school district budget (or neglects to file interim reports).
+42127(d)] Note: The county superintendent shall withhold apportionments of state or county money for any school district that neglects or refuses to make a school district budget (or neglects to file interim reports).
 The county superintendent is also authorized not to approve warrants for these districts.
 [E.C.
-42128] Note: The State Superintendent of Public Instruction (SPI) may direct the county auditor to withhold payment of stipends, expenses, or salaries to district superintendents, county superintendents, and governing board members for failure to file financial reports on time (14 days after the submission date in the statute).
+42128] • Note: The State Superintendent of Public Instruction (SPI) may direct the county auditor to withhold payment of stipends, expenses, or salaries to district superintendents, county superintendents, and governing board members for failure to file financial reports on time (14 days after the submission date in the statute).
 [E.C.
 42129]